osi1880vr/prompt_quill/README.md

 For the easy way, just download more than 1.5 million prompts that are ready to go here: https://civitai.com/models/330412

+When you use the data you will be running the world's largest RAG driven prompt engineer helper there is today.

 # Roadmap